 The SMP Agent for Unix, Linux, and Mac (ULM) uses its certificate store.

 By default, the SMP Agent for ULM will download the certificate bound to port 443 of the NS it is assigned to.
 This happens automatically when the agent is installed.
 This is the only certificate that the SMP Agent for ULM will download by itself.

-It is possible, and sometimes required, for the ULM agent to store multiple certificates.
+It is possible and sometimes required, for the ULM agent to store multiple certificates.
 Such instances include when the Notification Server (NS) and Site Server (SS) or Package Server (PS) use different certificates or when switching certificates on an NS or SS.
-In these situations, the certificates must be manually exported from each server, combined into a single file, be copied to a file on each client, and the agent must be configured, via an NS console setting, to find and load those certificates into the NS agent's certificate store.
-(The SMP Agent for ULM has its own certificate store apart from anything the OS does.)
+In these situations, the certificates must be manually exported from each server, combined into a single file, copied to a file on each client, and the agent must be configured, via an NS console setting, to find and load those certificates into the NS agent's certificate store.
+(The SMP Agent for ULM has its certificate store apart from anything the OS does.)

 Following is a high-level description of the process to load multiple certificates to a ULM client, followed by additional notes and information.

 Recommended steps to add multiple certificates to a ULM client:

 - Export the certificate from the NS or site server.
 (See more detailed instructions, below.)

 - Repeat this for all required certificates from all required servers.